Nonlocal Conformal Field Theory: Comments on nonlocal field theories

 Knowledge of the scaling dimensions and the coefficients of the 3-point function are sufficient to generate the (one loop) beta functions for the various relevant couplings of the perturbative QFT.
 For coupling $g_i$ associated with a deformation of dimension $h_i$, the $\beta$-function reads

 This expression encodes the effect of a deformation of the Gaussian fixed point by the relevant local operators at the level of coupling constants.
-The field redefinition arguments of~\cite{basa_classification_2020} $\beta(g_i)>0$ implies the non existence of a localizing field redefinition.
-In corroboration, we have the following: \begin{lemma} If a local 2D CFT stress tensor (with $c\in\mathbb C$) contains nonlocal operators, at least perturbatively, under deformations of it via local operators, the theory flows to a nonlocal CFT. \end{lemma} \begin{proof}
+The field redefinition arguments of~\cite{basa_classification_2020} $\beta(g_i)>0$ imply the non existence of a localizing field redefinition.
+We can argue, as a first step, that the perturbative deformations of a 2D fractional CFT stress tensor via a set of operators that are mutually local with respect to one another generate a flow to a nonlocal fractional CFT with $c\in\mathcal H$ in general.

-\emph{(sketch)} If $:\phi^n:$ is a local deformation, $\phi$ is local with respect to itself and its powers with $\gamma=1$.
-For $T_0$ the stress tensor of the unperturbed CFT, $\phi$ and its powers are local with respect to $T_0$ with $0<\gamma<1$.
-Given a perturbative polynomial deformation, one has for the stress tensor at a perturbatively accessible conformal fixed point
+In the simplest incarnation of this idea, if $\{:\phi^n:\}_{n\in [1, m]}$ is the set of local deformations, then $\phi$ is mutually local with respect to itself and its integer powers but not necessarily the stress tensor of the unperturbed fractional CFT.
+Given a perturbative polynomial deformation, one has for the stress tensor at an accessible conformal fixed point